pleavitt/nsw-auto-test/README.md

 ﻿# nsw-auto-test

-This test suite is for a prospective employer.
-It runs automated e2e tests using CucumberJS and the Selenium driver.
+This test suite  runs automated e2e tests using CucumberJS and the Selenium driver.

 ## Installation